nzahasan/tank-model/file-format-spec.md

 # File format guide

-- Input files may contain precipitation and evapotranspiration data in seperate file and should be mentioned in project json file.
+- Input files may contain precipitation and evapotranspiration data in seperate file and should linked in JSON formatted project file.
 - Unit of precipitation and evapotranspiration should be in milimeters(mm).
 - All input files should be in `CSV` format.
 - CSV files should contain header row in uppercase characters.
 First column should be end-time (e.g. precipitaiton accumulation end time for a day) followed by data for each basin.